 The client’s mobile design experience will be tested on portrait orientation.
 If the client would like the designer to also create a custom design for landscape orientation on mobile, a quote can be generated for an additional fee.

-If the client would like a completely custom web design experience on mobile devices, that will be quoted as a separate project altogether as it will require a new design and build of a mobile version of your website.
+If the client would like a completely custom web design experience on mobile devices, that will be quoted as separate project all together as it will require a new design and build of a mobile version of your website.

 The designer will test the working website on the following mobile devices:

-iPhone 7, iPhone 8 Plus, iPhone XR, iPhone 11, Samsung Galaxy s9, iPad
+iPhone 8, iPhone 8 Plus, iPhone 7, Samsung Galaxy s9, iPad

 For iOS Devices: Safari